FlorianFrank/petalinux_standalone_setup_guide_zcu102/README.md

 $ petalinux-config -c rootfs
 ```

-To add our previously created application go to:
+To include the custom application created earlier (e.g., `myapp`), navigate to:

 ```bash
 Under apps -> myapp
 ```

-Here, you can select the previously created `myapp` application, which will then be automatically compiled and included in the build image.
+Select `myapp` to ensure it is automatically compiled and included in the build image.

 ![rootfs_myapp](documentation/figures/select_myapp_rootfs.png)